lakshmankumar12/rubik_notes/readme.md

 * Hdl:
     * 5 R-activities.
     * First is R2 and R' starts from 2nd.
 Also note R' at end
     * D is first.
 This is the only one to have D among last 3.
-    * There is no single U/U'
+And, there is no single U/U', when D is there.
     * D/U2 alternate
   ```
     R2 D